 As soon as the thermostat drops, the first thing we update is our wardrobe, layering knits, scarves, and coats to brave the chill.
 But as that crisp fall breeze becomes a frigid winter frost, it's time to turn your attention to your home and adopt the same approach, layering décor.

-While transitioning your home with cozy accessories is a natural step—you've probably already tossed textured cushions and a thick throw on the sofa—we've noticed that this season's stylish interiors have one thing in common: layered rugs.
+While transitioning your home with cozy accessories is a natural step—you've probably already switched to a cozier bedding on your bed and tossed textured cushions and a thick throw on the sofa—we've noticed that this season's stylish interiors have one thing in common: layered rugs.
 "This trend is definitely on the rise," says interior designer Elizabeth Lawson.
 "It can work well in any home.
 It's all about selecting a style of rug to suit your home—that's the most important thing to consider."

 Sally Gotfredson, design manager at One Kings Lane, says this trend is the ideal way to experiment with seasonal colors.
 "It's perfect for bringing in different colors you couldn't otherwise commit to—or don't feel right in your home year-round," she says.